Edit this wiki page Follow

 Kid Icarus: Uprising completely reinvents the gameplay of the series.

-After nearly two decades since the release of Kid Icarus: Of Myths and Monsters, a side and vertical-scrolling platformer, Nintendo released Kid Icarus: Uprising.
-Unlike its predecessors, Uprising does away almost entirely with platforming.
+Nearly twenty years after the release of Kid Icarus: Of Myths and Monsters, a side- and vertical-scrolling platformer much like the original Kid Icarus, Nintendo released Kid Icarus: Uprising.
+Uprising does away almost entirely with the platforming of its predecessors.
 The player character Pit cannot jump, save for the use of special floor pads.
 The game also features on-rails flight sequences in most stages that are reminiscent of such games as Space Harrier or Rez.

 This edit will also create new pages on Giant Bomb for: